 Removing an Existing Mapping

 To remove mappings, select the mapped items and click Remove mapping.
-It is possible to multi-select items in the right-side list to remove a common mapping to one item on the left.
+It is possible to multi-select items in both the right-side and left-side list to remove a common mapping to one item on the other side.

 Fixing Right Side Version